Weighted infinitesimal bialgebras: Introduction

-Pre-Lie algebras first appeared in the work of Vinberg on convex homogeneous cones~\mcite{Vin63} and also appeared independently at the same time in the study of affine structures on manifolds~\mcite{Ger63}.
-It has remarkable connections with many areas in mathematics and mathematical physics, such as complex and symplectic structures on Lie groups and Lie algebras, classical and quantum Yang-Baxter equations, vertex algebras, quantum field theory and operads (see~\mcite{Bai,Man11} and references therein).
-In the framework of Aguiar~\mcite{Aguu02}, a pre-Lie algebra structure is constructed from an infinitesimal bialgebra of weight zero.
+Pre-Lie algebras first appeared in the work of Vinberg on convex homogeneous cones~\cite{Vin63} and also appeared independently at the same time in the study of the cohomology of associative algebras~\cite{Ger63}.
+It has remarkable connections with many areas in mathematics and mathematical physics, such as complex and symplectic structures on Lie groups and Lie algebras, classical and quantum Yang-Baxter equations, vertex algebras, quantum field theory and operads (see~\cite{Bai,Man11} and references therein).
+In the framework of Aguiar~\cite{Aguu02}, a pre-Lie algebra structure is constructed from an infinitesimal bialgebra of weight zero.
 Here we generalize Aguiar's construction and derive a pre-Lie algebra from an arbitrary infinitesimal bialgebra of weight $\lambda$.
-In particular, we erect respectively a pre-Lie algebra $(\hrts, \rhd_{\RT})$ and furthere a Lie algebra $(\hrts, [_{-}, _{-}]_{\RT})$ on decorated planar rooted forests $\hrts$, which is different from the one initiated by Chapoton and Livernet~\mcite{CL01} from the view of operad.
-Combinatorial descriptions of $\rhd_{\RT}$ and $[_{-}, _{-}]_{\RT}$ are also given.
+We introduce a concept of derivations of weight $\lambda$, which generalizes the well-known classical derivation.
+Having this concept in hand, we generalize the Gel'fand-Dorfman theorem on Novikov algebra under a weighted version.
+As an application, we derive a new pre-Lie algebra from a weighted commutative infinitesimal bialgebra.

+Due to the construction of an infinitesimal unitary bialgebra of weight $\lambda$ arising from an associative algebra (Example~\ref{exam:bialgebras}~(\ref{exam:ass})), there is a close relationship among the associative algebras, pre-Lie algebras, Lie algebras and weighted infinitesimal unitary bialgebras.
+This situation can be summarized in the sense of following commutative diagram of categories

-{\bf Structure of the Paper.} In Section~\mref{sec:ibw}, we propose the concept of an infinitesimal (unitary) bialgebra of weight $\lambda$.
-We equip the polynomial algebra $\bfk [x]$ with an infinitesimal unitary bialgebraic structure of weight $\lambda$, via a suitable coproduct (Proposition~\mref{prop:poly}).
+{\bf Structure of the Paper.} In Section~\ref{sec:ibw}, we first propose the concept of an infinitesimal (unitary) bialgebra of weight $\lambda$.
+Then we show that any associative algebra (with unit) has a natural weighted infinitesimal unitary bialgebraic structure.
+We also introduce the concept of a weighted infinitesimal counitary bialgebra , which makes the emergence of a weighted augmented algebra.
+As a dual of weighted derivation, we propose the concept of a weighted coderivation (Definition~\ref{def:coder}) and prove that the dual of an infinitesimal bialgebra of weight $\lambda$ is also an infinitesimal bialgebra of weight $\lambda$ (Theorem~\ref{thm:dual}).

+In Section~\ref{sec:wei}, inspired by Hopf modules, we introduce the concept of a weighted infinitesimal (unitary) Hopf modules (Definition~\ref{def:ihmodule}), which generalizes the infinitesimal Hopf modules studied by Aguiar~\cite{Agu01}.
+We show that some basic examples of classical Hopf modules also admit a weighted infinitesimal Hopf versions in the context of weighted infinitesimal bialgebras (Example~\ref{exam:exmo} and Proposition~\ref{prop:moexam}).
+We prove that any $A$-module carries a natural structure of weighted infinitesimal unitary Hopf module over $A$, when $A$ is a weighted quasitriangular infinitesimal unitary bialgebra (Theorem~\ref{thm:main}).